Barel-cohen/BC_PT/README.md

 - **Service Vulnerability Scanner**: Enhance vulnerability detection with nmap NSE for targeted scans.
 - **Exploit Analysis**: Use searchsploit to find and analyze exploits based on scan results.

-This advanced toolkit is tailored to elevate penetration testing initiatives, ensuring comprehensive vulnerability assessment and strategic exploit validation to bolster organizational security posture and readiness against cyber threats.
+This advanced framework is tailored to elevate penetration testing initiatives, ensuring comprehensive vulnerability assessment and strategic exploit validation to bolster organizational security posture and readiness against cyber threats.

 ## WorkFlow & Menu
 ![image](https://github.com/Barel-cohen/BC_PT/assets/138814830/74442a48-eb64-4e59-b643-5e2be76bd594)